wnielson/Plex-Remote-Transcoder/README.md

 ## Releases

 For versions of Plex Media Server below version 1.1.0. use release [0.3.5](https://github.com/wnielson/Plex-Remote-Transcoder/releases/tag/0.3.5).
-For the newest version of Plex Media Server, use the main$

 For versions of Plex Media Server below version 1.0, use release [0.2.2](https://github.com/wnielson/Plex-Remote-Transcoder/releases/tag/0.2.2).

 For the newest version of Plex Media Server, use the main branch or the [newest release](https://github.com/wnielson/Plex-Remote-Transcoder/releases).

 ## Contributing